appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

 used to capture portions of the input which is then subsequently parsed by code.
-However, there is considerable nuance around how captured input interacts with other rules and, in many places, Discord is required to implement some very insane parsing behavior in order to maintain safety and consistency.
+However, there is considerable nuance around how captured input interacts with other rules and, in many places, Discord is required to implement some very complex parsing behavior in order to maintain safety and consistency.

-This leads to some fairly insane regular expressions and results in a ton of custom logic to shoehorn context-sensitive behavior into an otherwise contextless parser.
+This leads to some fairly insane regular expressions and a ton of custom logic to shoehorn context-sensitive behavior into an otherwise contextless parser.

 ## How Discord Markdown Evolved